txpipe-shop/partnerchain-reference-implementation/README.md

 cargo build --workspace --release
 ```

+This takes longer as it builds more artifacts.
+The gcc error happened!

 🐳 Alternatively, build the docker image which builds all the workspace members,
 and has as entry point the node binary: